MLRiida09/portfolio-site/README.md

 ---

-## 📌 Note
+## 📌 About

-This project is part of my front-end development learning journey.
+This project was created as part of my front-end development practice.
-I built the layout and core logic myself, with some help from tools and references during learning.
+While the core idea was assisted by an AI tool, the execution, styling, structure, and final touches are entirely my own work.

 ---

 ## 📬 Contact

-You can find me on:

 - 🔗 [LinkedIn - Rida Mellal](https://www.linkedin.com/in/rida-mellal-203989371/)
 - 🔗 [GitHub - MLRiida09](https://github.com/MLRiida09)

 ---

-## 📅 Coming Updates
+## 📝 Future Plans

-- Replace "Coming Soon" with real project cards
+- Replace "Coming Soon" with real project showcase cards
+- Add animations and scroll effects
-- Add contact form
+- Build a contact form with validation
-- Add blog section

 ---